You are now about to witness the strength of street knowledge.

 In June of 2010, Sarah joined TWiT full-time.
 She produced, hosted, and edited various live shows across the network, including iPad Today, Tech News Tonight, iFive for the iPhone, and The Social Hour.
 She ate a lot of peanut butter preztels.

-Email Sarah at sarah at sarahlane dot com.
+If you must: sarah at sarahlane dot com.